-effect on human health? [§6517 c (1)(A)(i); 6517 c(2)(A)i; §6518 m.4] mammalian toxicity.(Copping and Duke, 2007)(TR lines 305-309)).
+effect on human health? [§6517 c (1)(A)(i); 6517 c(2)(A)i; §6518 m.4] 11.
+Is there an adverse effect on human health as defined by applicable Federal regulations?
+[205.600 b.3] 12.
+Is the substance GRAS when used according to X mammalian toxicity.(Copping and Duke, 2007)(TR lines 305-309)).
 Could case slight skin irritation.
 Positive benefits for human and animal pathogens Candida albicans and Cryptococcus neoformans (Becker, et al. 1983: Hilenski, et al., 1986) (TR lines 311-314) Polyoxin D Zinc Salt is currently not listed for use for human or veterinary medicinal uses.
 Also has be shown to have an effect on the protozoan parasite Encephalitozoon cuniculi infecting the immune system in AIDS patients (Sobottka, et al., 2002) (TR lines 311-314) This was the result of one in vitro experiment.
 (TR July 11,2012) EPA: results of the mutagenicity studies indicated Polyoxin D Zinc Salt Technical was weakly mutagenic in an Ames Assay (MRID# 433230-01) and not mutagenic in a host mediated assay (MRID# 432618-36).
 If a food/feed use is ever sought, the test results will require a review of the mutagenicity data base to determine the need for additional studies.
 Mammalian chromosome aberration studies with hamster cells showed highly significant increases in chromosomal aberrations over solvent control.
 However, in view of other studies submitted by the petitioner, EPA decided that the studies indicate that polyoxin D zinc salt is not mutagenic or clastogenic.
-11. Is there an adverse effect on human health as defined by applicable Federal regulations?
-[205.600 b.3] X 12.
-Is the substance GRAS when used according to FDA's good manufacturing practices? [§205.600 b.5] X 13.
-Does the substance contain residues of heavy metals or other contaminants in excess of FDA tolerances? [§205.600 b.5] X X livestock production, all of the questions
+FDA's good manufacturing practices? [§205.600 b.5] 13.
+Does the substance contain residues of heavy metals or other contaminants in excess of FDA tolerances?
+X [§205.600 b.5] l ivestock production, all of the guestions